Validating Bayesian Inference Algorithms with Simulation-Based Calibration

 There are many ways of testing the uniformity of the rank statistics, but the SBC procedure, outlined in Algorithm \ref{algo:sbc_nominal}, exploits a histogram of rank statistics for a given random variable to enable visual inspection of uniformity (Figure \ref{fig:rank_good}).
 We first sample $N$ draws from the Bayesian joint distribution.
 For each replicated generated dataset we then sample $L$ exact draws from the posterior distribution and compute the corresponding rank statistic.
 We then bin the $L$ rank statistics in a histogram spanning the $L + 1$ possible values, $\left\{0, \ldots, L\right\}$.
 If only correlated posteriors samples can be drawn then the procedure can be modified as discussed in Section \ref{dealAutoCor}.

 In order to help identify deviations, each histogram is complemented with a gray band indicating 99\% of the variation expected from a uniform histogram.
-Formally, the vertical extent of the band extends from the 0.005 quantile to the 0.995 quantile of the $\mathrm{Binomial}(N, (L + 1)^{-1})$ distribution so that under uniformity we expect that, on average, the counts in only one bin a hundred will deviate outside this band.
+Formally, the vertical extent of the band extends from the 0.005 percentile to the 0.995 percentile of the $\mathrm{Binomial}(N, (L + 1)^{-1})$ distribution so that under uniformity we expect that, on average, the counts in only one bin in a hundred will deviate outside this band.

 In complex problems computational resources often limit the number of replications, $N$, and hence the sensitivity of the resulting SBC histogram.
 In order to reduce the noise from small replications it can be beneficial to uniformly bin the histogram, for example by pairing neighboring ranks together into a single bin to give $B = L / 2$ total bins.
 Our experiments have shown that keeping $N/B \approx 20$ lead to a good trade-off between the expressiveness of the binned histogram and the necessary variance reduction.
-Choosing $L + 1$ to be divisible by a large power of 2 makes this re-binning easier; for example, instead of generating 1000 samples in a problem with known computational limitations we recommend generating 999 samples or, even better, $1024 - 1 = 1023$ samples from the posterior distributions.
+Choosing $L + 1$ to be divisible by a large power of 2 makes this re-binning easier; for example, instead of generating 1000 draws in a problem with known computational limitations, one could sample $1024 - 1 = 1023$ draws from the posterior distributions.

 Regardless of the binning, however, it will be difficult to identify sufficiently small deviations in the SBC histogram and it can be useful to consider alternative visualizations of the rank statistics.
 We consider this Section \ref{sec:small_deviations}.